Gotthard Bike: Stage 1 Andermatt - Airolo

 - Start: Andermatt train station

-- Destination: Airolo station
+- Destination: Airolo train station

 Good to know